Testing JobRunr against 12 different JVM’s

-Since JobRunr uses bytecode analysis to perform it’s job (pun intended), I thought it was important to have a test where different job lambda’s are compiled and executed on each different JVM instance.
+Since JobRunr uses bytecode analysis to perform its job (pun intended), I thought it was important to have a test where different job lambdas are compiled and executed on each different JVM instance.

 To do so, I first created the following test which has unit tests with different ways of enqueueing background jobs using JobRunr: